daisenthal/cdc_schema_evolution/README.md

 Replicates Upsolver Lake tables to SnowFlake
 Supports schema evolution on adding new columns.
 Does not support changes to data type

+## Requirements
+pysqlake - (Reads Upsolver CLI) snowflake-connector-python - (Optional to replicate to SnowFlake) python-dotenv - for passport hiding support

+# Running as Job / on Push
+Includes Github action to show how script can be scheduled or triggered on action